Turkey Noodle Soup

 • Adjust the thickness.
 If the soup is too thick, add water to achieve the soupy consistency.
 And if you find it too thin, thicken it using cornstarch slurry (1 tablespoon cornstarch mixed with 1 1/2 tablespoons of water).

 • Use a different carb.
-To change things up, I use different kinds of pasta or sometimes rice or orzo.
-They take a little longer to cook than classic noodles so increase the cooking time by 10 minutes.
+To change things up, I sometimes use different kinds of pasta, rice, or orzo.
+They take a little longer to cook than classic noodles, so increase the cooking time by 10 minutes.

 • Use vegetable scraps.
 Use the carrot tops, onion ends, and other veggie scraps for additional flavor.
 Just remember to discard them before serving.